B. J. Thomas: 1960s–1970s

-In 1966, Thomas and the Triumphs released the album I'm So Lonesome I Could Cry (Pacemaker Records), featuring a hit cover of the Hank Williams song "I'm So Lonesome I Could Cry".
+In 1966, Thomas and the Triumphs released the album I'm So Lonesome I Could Cry (Pacemaker Records), featuring a hit cover version of the Hank Williams song "I'm So Lonesome I Could Cry".
 The single sold over one million copies and was awarded a gold disc.
 The follow-up single, "Mama", peaked at No. 22.
 In the same year, Thomas released a solo album of the same title on the Scepter Records label.
 Thomas achieved mainstream success again in 1968, with the song "The Eyes of a New York Woman".
-Five months later, the more successful single "Hooked on a Feeling" featured the sound of Reggie Young's electric sitar, and was first released on the album On My Way via Scepter Records.
+Five months later, the more successful single "Hooked on a Feeling" featured the sound of Reggie Young's electric sitar; it was first released on the album On My Way via Scepter Records.
 "Hooked on a Feeling" became Thomas' second million-selling record.

 A year later, Butch Cassidy and the Sundance Kid featured Thomas performing the Bacharach/David song "Raindrops Keep Fallin' on My Head", which won the Academy Award for best original song that year.
 The song reached No. 1 on the Billboard Hot 100 in January 1970.
-Its sales also exceeded one million copies, with Thomas being awarded his third gold record.
+Its sales exceeded one million copies, with Thomas being awarded his third gold record.
 The song was also released on an album of the same title.
-His other hits of the 1970s included: "Everybody's Out of Town", "I Just Can't Help Believing" (reached No. 9 in 1970 and was covered by Elvis Presley), "No Love at All", "Mighty Clouds of Joy" and "Rock and Roll Lullaby".
+His other hits of the 1970s included: "Everybody's Out of Town", "I Just Can't Help Believing" (it reached No. 9 in 1970 and was covered by Elvis Presley), "No Love at All", "Mighty Clouds of Joy", and "Rock and Roll Lullaby".

 After experiencing hits with Scepter Records, his label for six years, Thomas left the label in 1972.
-He spent a short period with Paramount Records in 1973 and 1974, during which time he released Songs (1973) and Longhorns & Londonbridges (1974).
+He was with Paramount Records from 1973 to 1974; during that time he released Songs (1973) and Longhorns & Londonbridges (1974).
 In 1975, Thomas released the album Reunion on ABC Records, which had absorbed the Paramount label.
 It contained "(Hey Won't You Play) Another Somebody Done Somebody Wrong Song", which was the longest-titled No. 1 hit ever on the Hot 100.
 It was his first big hit since 1972 and secured him his fourth gold record.
+According to the Arlington Historical Society, Thomas' music career from 1966 to 1977 was his heyday as a pop star.
 In 1976, Thomas released Home Where I Belong, produced by Chris Christian on Myrrh Records, the first of several gospel albums.
 It was the first Christian album to go platinum, and Thomas became one of the biggest contemporary Christian musical artists of the period.
+After his performance at Elvis Presley's 1977 memorial service, Thomas would continue to record and tour extensively, but primarily on the gospel circuit, with forays into the country music scene.
 Thomas embraced his newfound faith, but sometimes clashed with fundamentalist Christian fans because he still performed his previous popular hits.

 On MCA Records, Thomas and Chris Christian recorded his last Top 40 hit single, "Don't Worry Baby".
-It appeared on his last pop album, which also included the Adult Contemporary hit "Still the Lovin' Is Fun".
+It appeared on his last pop album, which also included the adult contemporary hit "Still the Lovin' Is Fun".